 Ampersand assembles its electric motorcycles and finances riders to acquire the bikers, as well as providing swap stations where riders come to swap batteries once a charge is depleted.

 Opibus is a Kenyan-based electric mobility start-up that has successfully converted Internal Combustion Engine vehicles to electric.
 One of the products that they are building is an electric motorcycle that is locally designed in Kenya.

 Ecobodaa is a Kenyan startup that is slowly disrupting the boda boda industry in Kenya.
-The startup providers riders with electric motorbikes that are designed and assembled in Kenya, and supports them to succeed as boda boda riders.
+The startup provides riders with electric motorbikes that are designed and assembled in Kenya and supports them to succeed as boda boda riders.
 With its unique ride-to-own financing model, riders get to own their bikes after some time.

 Ecobodaa launched a successful pilot program in 2020 before beginning its expansion.
 The startup has secured funding from Persistent Energy Capital in April 2021 to help accelerate its growth in Kenya.

 Mazi mobility is another Kenyan startup that is assembling electric motorbikes in Kenya.
 Founded in 2020, Mazi mobility seeks to enable boda boda riders in Kenya to acquire electric bikes and provides battery swapping stations where riders will quickly swap their batteries quickly and efficiently.